tranzystorek-io/tranzystorek-io/README.md

 - :crab: Rust
 - :snake: Python

-**&lambda;** I enjoy learning functional languages and the functional paradigm in general.
+:alembic: I enjoy learning functional languages and the functional paradigm in general.
 My personal favorites are Haskell and F#.

 :sauropod: I have also found [Deno](https://deno.land/) interesting, check it out!